fardinsaad/Bagh-Bandi-Game/README.md

 ```
 ## Team Members

-This repository is made for CSC-510 Software Engineering Course at NC State University for Fall 2023.
+This repository is made for CSC-520 Artificial Intelligence Course at NC State University for Spring 2024.

 <table>
   <tr>